Aradale Mental Hospital: J Ward

-In December 1886, the old gaol at Ararat was proclaimed as "J Ward" of the Ararat Asylum.
+In December 1886, the old jail at Ararat was proclaimed as "J Ward" of the Ararat Asylum.
 It was to cater for those persons who were detained in any jail, reformatory or industrial school or other place of confinement, who appeared to be insane.
 The ward was not a separate institution in its own right and has continued to function as a division of the Ararat Mental Hospital.
 "J Ward" was always regarded as a temporary measure.

 A new institution was to be built at Sunbury for the retention of the criminally insane.
 However, when the building was nearing completion it was decided that it would house females only and males would remain at "J Ward".
 In May 1988, the then Minister for Health announced that "J Ward" was to be closed over the next year.

 The decommissioning of Aradale began in the early 1990s, with patients transferred to community living and to other facilities.
 After December 1993, the Ararat Forensic Psychiatry Centre was the only remaining ward.
 In 1997, the remaining patients at AFPC were eventually transferred to Rosanna, until the new Thomas Embling Hospital in Fairfield was completed.

 Current Use and the Paranormal

 In 2001, the Victorian Government provided $7.4 million to Melbourne Polytechnic to establish a campus of the Melbourne Polytechnic's Ararat Training Centre on the site of the hospital.
 30 hectares of vineyard and 10 hectares of olive grove were planted in 2002, and an olive processing facility and winery were later built on site.
 The first planting at the Ararat campus was of 28 hectares of vines, which produced the first vintage in 2005.
 Since commencing training and research at Aradale in 2002, Melbourne Polytechnic also established a 250 tonne winery, a four hectare lavender farm, and extensive training facilities.
 The Polytechnic campus was established to provide a world-class wine and hospitality training facility in Victoria.

 There are regular paranormal investigations at the hospital, and it is considered one of the most haunted locations in Victoria, possibly all of Australia.
-The site was the subject of episode 11 of the "How Haunted?" podcast.